Slack

 Connect multiple Slack workspaces

 Linear's Enterprise plan supports connecting multiple Slack workspaces to Linear to use the Slack integration.
-If you're using Slack's Enterprise Grid plan for example, this would allow you to use the Slack integration across your workspaces.
+If you're using Slack's Enterprise Grid plan for example, this allows you to use the Slack integration across your workspaces.
 To add a new workspace, go to Linear's Slack integration settings and click the button under connected workspaces.
-You must hold Admin permissions on an Enterprise Linear plan in order to enable this feature.
+This action requires admin permissions (or owner, on Enterprise.)

 Linear agent for Slack

-Mention @linear in discussions on Slack, and the Linear agent will create issues informed by your conversation's context.
-Use natural language to specify issue details or simply let the agent infer what's needed.
+Mention @Linear in discussions on Slack to take actions in Linear based on your conversation’s context.
+Use natural language to specify the details or simply let the agent infer what's needed.

-To use this functionality, send /invite @linear to the desired Slack channel before sending.
+To use this functionality, send /invite @Linear to the desired Slack channel before mentioning Linear.
 This feature is available to users in your Slack workspace with Linear accounts.

 Set Linear agent guidance